eipm/DispatcherSuite/kafka-service/doc/DOCKER.md

 * the file mounted as _/config/application.yml_ is the YAML configuration file (see [CONFIGURATION](CONFIGURATION.md))
 * the folder mounted under _/ssh_ must include a public key (_id_rsa.pub_) authorized to access the hosting machine (this is needed to execute local actions)

-## Running Triggers inside the Docker Container
+### Triggers executed inside the Docker Container
-You can start a container with an instance of the dispatcher as follows:
+If the docker container has all it needs to execute the triggers (e.g. mounted volumes, scripts, commands, etc.), you can start a container with an instance of the dispatcher as follows:

     docker run -p 8080:8080 --rm \
         --userns=host \
         -v <ABSOLUTE_PATH>/application.yml:/config/application.yml eipm/kafka-dispatcher:latest

 where
-* 8080 is the port configured for the Dispatcher (see [CONFIGURATION](CONFIGURATION.md))
+* 8080 is the port configured for the Dispatcher (see [CONFIGURATION](CONFIGURATION.md)).
+In this example it binds to the same port number in the hosting node, but if 8080 is not available, you can bind to a new port with _NEW PORT:8080_
 * the file mounted as _/config/application.yml_ is the YAML configuration file (see [CONFIGURATION](CONFIGURATION.md))
 * the folder mounted under _/ssh_ must include a public key (_id_rsa.pub_) authorized to access the hosting machine (this is needed to execute local actions)

-## Expected Output Logs
+### Expected Output Logs
 If the configuration passed to the instance is correct, you should see the following output:

 ~~~